-To be effective, a proxy must be received by Computershare Investor Services Inc. no later than 5:00 p.m.
-(Toronto time) on November 7, 2022 or, if the Meeting is adjourned, 48 hours (Saturdays, Sundays and holidays excepted) prior to the time of holding the Meeting.
+To be effective, a proxy must be received by Computershare Investor Services Inc. no later than 11:00 a.m.
+(Toronto time) on November 6, 2023, or, if the Meeting is adjourned, 48 hours (Saturdays, Sundays and holidays excepted) prior to the time of holding the Meeting.

-BY ORDER OF THE BOARD OF DIRECTORS.
+BY ORDER OF THE BOARD OF DIRECTORS